-These services include assistance understanding eligibility for sick time, occupational health services, mental and emotional counseling, transitional return to work support, ergonomic assessments, long-term disability benefits and more.
+These services include assistance understanding eligibility for sick time, occupational health services, mental and emotional counseling, ergonomic assessments, long-term disability benefits and more.

 Managers and supervisors, along with human resources representatives, are in a unique position to help employees manage such absences because of the different university policies and multiple parties involved.